kubedb/docs/docs/guides/rabbitmq/quickstart/quickstart.md

 - `.spec.replica` is used to provide the number of required replicas or, peers for intended rabbitmq cluster.
 - `spec.version` is the name of the RabbitMQVersion CRD where the docker images are specified.
 In this tutorial, a RabbitMQ `3.12.12` database is going to be created.
 - `spec.storageType` specifies the type of storage that will be used for RabbitMQ database.
 It can be `Durable` or `Ephemeral`.
 Default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create RabbitMQ database using `EmptyDir` volume.
 In this case, you don't have to specify `spec.storage` field.
 This is useful for testing purposes.
-- `spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `RabbitMQ` CRD or which resources KubeDB should keep or delete when you delete `RabbitMQ` CRD.
-If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
-Learn details of all `TerminationPolicy` [here](/docs/guides/mysql/concepts/database/index.md#specterminationpolicy)
+- `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `RabbitMQ` CRD or which resources KubeDB should keep or delete when you delete `RabbitMQ` CRD.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.
+Learn details of all `DeletionPolicy` [here](/docs/guides/mysql/concepts/database/index.md#specterminationpolicy)
 - `.spec.podTemplate` is used to provide specific pod specifications or container specification.
 You can override default resources, securityContext etc.  set for rabbitmq container.
 Find details [here](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec)
 - `spec.serviceTemplates` is used to provide template for the services created by KubeDB operator for RabbitMQ database.
 This will allow you to set the type and other properties of the services.